acloudstack/aws-labs/scaling/README.md

 - How to achieve scalability

 ---
+## High Availability
+- High availability (HA) is the ability of a system to operate continuously without failing for a designated period of time.
+- HA works to ensure a system meets an agreed-upon operational performance level.
+-
+---

 ## Load Balancers
 - Load Balancers are servers that distribute traffic to multiple backend servers